braid-org/braidjs/readme.md

   vis-sim.html     # Visual demonstration of a simulated peer-to-peer network
 ```

-Note that many of these files are still stubs, but have partial
+Note that many of these files are still stubs.
+You can find their previous
 implementations in the
 [invisible-college/braidjs](https://github.com/invisible-college/braidjs)
 repository.